~ Edame SOYBEAN Seed ~

 A new short-season edame soybean - gorgeous black seeds, which - dependent on weather - often form a a thin emerald stripe up the edge.
 A great dual purpose variety - as tender and tasty as any green edamame when cooked fresh, but also can be dried.

-Bred from a single plant discovered by Owen Bridge of Annapolis Seeds in 2010, we have just a few packets this year.
+Bred from a single plant discovered by Owen Bridge of Annapolis Seeds in 2010, we grow just a few packets each year.

 small pack (rare!) of 45 organic seeds £

 ~ Yard-Long Bean Seed ~

 Yard-long Beans are an unusual bean species from the East that grows to a ridiculous length.
 The pods are cooked and eaten just like French Beans.